Qamar2315/chefconnect-mobile-app/README.md

 # ChefConnect Mobile App

 ChefConnect is a mobile recipe-sharing app built with React Native, MongoDB, Express, Node.js, and Tailwind CSS.
 It allows users to discover, save, and share recipes securely.
+Additionally, it incorporates AI-powered features for calorie counting, food recognition, and personalized recipe recommendations.
 This README.md file provides an overview of the project, installation instructions, and usage guidelines.

 ## Features

-- Explore a diverse range of recipes.
+-Explore a diverse range of recipes.
-- Create and customize your own recipes.
+-Create and customize your own recipes.
-- Share and receive reviews on recipes.
+-Share and receive reviews on recipes.
-- Ensure user authentication and authorization.
+-Ensure user authentication and authorization.
+-Enjoy AI-powered recipe recommendations based on preferences, dietary restrictions, and available ingredients.
+-Use AI to count calories and recognize food items from photos.
-- Enjoy a seamless mobile experience with a responsive design.
+-Experience a seamless mobile experience with a responsive design.

 ## Technologies Used

-- React Native
+-#Frontend: React Native
-- MongoDB
-- Express
-- Node.js
+-#Backend: MongoDB, Express, Node.js
-- Tailwind CSS
+-#Styling: Tailwind CSS
+-#Authentication: JWT (JSON Web Tokens)
+-#AI Services:
+-Gemini API for recipe recommendations
+-Python Flask server for deploying AI models
+-Keras and TensorFlow for training and loading deep learning models (CNN)

 ## Installation